baobabsoluciones/mango-ui/docs/components/README.md

   :currentStep.sync="currentStep"
   :continueButtonText="$t('projectExecution.continueButton')"
   :previousButtonText="$t('projectExecution.previousButton')"
+  steps-column-width="400px"
   @update:currentStep="handleStepChange"
   class="mt-5"
 ></MFormSteps>
 ```

 This will render a multi-step form interface with each step represented by a card.
 The user can navigate between steps using the "Previous" and "Continue" buttons.
 The appearance and behavior of these buttons can be customized using the provided props.
+The width of the steps column can be adjusted using the `stepsColumnWidth` prop, allowing for flexible layouts that adapt to different screen sizes and design requirements.

 ## MTitleView